xizhen-cai/sample_project/docs/index.md

 ---
+title: "Titanic Survival Analysis" # Title of the page
 layout: default   # This tells Jekyll to use the default layout (from the theme)
-title: "Homepage" # Title of the page
-permalink: /      # This sets the URL for the page ("/" is the root homepage)
 ---

-# Titanic Survival Analysis

 ## Project Overview